robehickman/BVersion/README.md

 Simple HTTP File Sync (SHTTPFS) is a file synchroniser and basic version control system designed for managing binary files such as images, it follows a centralised design and has a strong emphasis on code simplicity, being inspired by the 'suckless philosophy'.
 It is configured using text files and intentionally does not have a web or graphical interface.
 Note that this has only been tested using linux ext 3 and 4, and that the system currently only works with unix file paths.
 The server will also only work on a unix style os as it depends on flock.

 SHTTPFS has the following features:

 ### HTTP(S) based sync protocol.

 Uses a simple HTTP(S) based sync protocol and public key authentication.
-The server is implemented using the flask framework.

 ### Automatic or manual syncing: